geekywrites/datascience/README.md

 ## 9_ Prediction

-The output generated by a machine learning models for a particuolar problem is called its prediction.
+The output generated by a machine learning models for a particular problem is called its prediction.

 There are majorly two kinds of predictions corresponding to two types of problen: